Removable, conventional dentures are the most affordable denture option. This option is for individuals who are missing some or all of their teeth.

 Full removable dentures are also referred to as traditional dentures.
 This type of denture was used more often in previous days.
 Also, it was not attached to any implants.
 Full dentures replace all missing teeth.
 So, that includes either the lower or upper jaw.
 They sit directly on the gum line to help give the appearance of a person’s natural teeth.

 A full upper denture has a flesh-colored acrylic base covering the roof of your palate, or the roof of your mouth.
 A complete, full lower denture sits on the lower jaw and is horseshoe-shaped.
-For some, lower dentures can feel a bit unstable and loose.
+For some, your dentist in Lincoln, NE says that lower dentures can feel a bit unstable and loose.

 Immediate dentures are dispensed ‘immediately’ after you’ve had any damaged teeth removed or extracted.
 So, while the gums heal, your new immediate denture will be adjusted with tissue conditioning materials.
 Thus, improving stability, comfort, and fit in your mouth.